 Getting Started with RoboCup – For Absolute Beginners

-RoboCup is split into three challenge areas – OnStage, Rescue, and Soccer.
+RoboCup is split into three challenge areas – OnStage, Rescue (Line and Maze), and Soccer.
 Each team needs to choose which challenge they wish to enter.
 Each of these challenges has an entry-level division which is most suitable for beginners.

 The RoboCup challenges do not change significantly from year-to-year.
 This reduces the annual cost for schools and parents.
 All of the following items are one-off purchases (except for art and craft materials).
-Most of the cost goes towards purchasing the LEGO EV3 kit.
+Most of the cost goes towards purchasing the LEGO Spike Prime kit/other reusable Robot Kits.
 This kit can be shared between students and used for multiple years (some schools have had them for more than 6 years).

 |